 Physical therapy is hands-on treatment to relieve pain, restore function and/or minimize disability resulting from disease or injury to the neuromuscular and/or musculoskeletal system, or the loss of a body part.
 Physical therapy may include direct manipulation, exercise, movement, and/or other physical modalities.

-Member costs Physical therapy with an autism diagnosis \$20 copay Table 1 All other physical therapy \$20 copay (preapproval required after 30 visits)
+Member costs Physical therapy with an autism or Down syndrome diagnosis \$20 copay The second secon \$20 copay (preapproval required after 30 visits)

 Physical therapy must be: